mathwhiz1212/daplie-tools/README.md

 Note: (A more conservitive `devices:update` method will be implemented soon)

+## Why do we require a credit card?

+Many of the popular free DNS services are blocked by corporate, government, and school firewalls because of abuse from non-paying anonymous users.

+In order to ensure that our service remains available to all of our users we require a valid credit card and physical address as a method of deterring abusive and/or malicious users.

 ## White-Label Subdomains and/or Dynamic DNS

 You could offer your subdomains to your users in the same way that we offer `daplie.me` subdomains